 For extra credit, use a label maker to assign a job to each box.

-Whether you love your packed, messy bookshelf or you’re longing to find a way to optimize it in order to fit in more books, color-coding your books is one of the easiest ways to make a messy bookshelf look much more put together (even if it’s packed to the gills).
+Whether you love your packed, messy bookshelf or you’re longing to find a way to optimize it in order to fit in more books, color-coding your books is one of the easiest, and most satisfying, ways to make a messy bookshelf look much more put together (even if it’s packed to the gills).

-Working with a smaller bedroom?
+Organizing a small bedroom?
 Go vertical!
 The space above your bed is the perfect spot to install an interesting shelving unit.
 Not only will it allow you to get various items up and off the ground but it creates an opportunity to turn your clutter into an interesting work of art.

-A pantry is a true blessing in terms of storing and organizing kitchen items—but it can easily become overrun with spices, over-purchased items, and extra appliances.
-If you’re struggling to find the space in your pantry to even begin thinking of organizing, look to the pantry door!
+A pantry is a true blessing in terms of storing and organizing food items—but it can easily become overrun with spices, over-purchased items, and extra appliances.
+If you’re struggling to find the space to organize a pantry properly, look to the door!
 The vertical space on the door can easily be transformed with an over-the-door storage rack for spices, dry pastas, and other small kitchen essentials.

 A non-existent bathroom counter can be tough to navigate—but a compact cabinet is a great option for storing things like toothpaste, skincare, towels, and even extra toilet paper and shampoo if needed.
+Kickstart your bathroom organization by using small storage boxes to separate makeup, toiletries and the like so that you don't figuratively lose sight of anything.
 Alternatively, swapping out a plain mirror for a hanging mirrored cabinet can work for smaller bathrooms.

 Whether your entryway is big or small, optimizing its nooks and crannies (especially the vertical space), will allow you to grab everything you need before heading out the door—and dropping everything at the door once back home.
 A cabinet that offers open shelving and closed storage makes it easy to prioritize what you use on a daily basis versus what you only pull out every now and then.